Johnson-A/Crabby/README.md

 I would greatly appreciate all feedback on my progress for both!

 # Building
-**Crabby currently requires a nightly version of the rust compiler**
+**Crabby currently requires a nightly version of the rust compiler.
+If there is a compiler error, please try the latest nightly and then finally submit an issue.**

 ```sh
 git clone https://github.com/Johnson-A/Crabby.git